jgodi/angular2-fullstack-starter/README.md

 # Start the application in one command prompt
 npm start

-# Start the webdrive in another command prompt
+# Start the webdriver in another command prompt
 npm run webdriver-start

 # Finally, run the e2e test in a third command prompt